Vanessa Demopoulos: Ultimate Fighting Championship

 Demopoulos made her promotional debut on short notice replacing Tracy Cortez against JJ Aldrich on August 28, 2021 at UFC on ESPN 30.
 She lost the fight via unanimous decision.

 Demopoulos was scheduled to face Ashley Yoder on January 15, 2022 at UFC on ESPN 32.
 However, Yoder withdrew from the event for undisclosed reasons and she was replaced by Silvana Gómez Juárez.
 The bout was pushed back to UFC 270 a few days before the event.
 She won the bout via armbar in the first round.
+This fight earned her a Performance of the Night award.

 Demopoulos faced Jinh Yu Frey on June 25, 2022 at UFC on ESPN 38.
 She won the bout via split decision.

 Demopoulos faced Maria Oliveira on November 19, 2022 at UFC Fight Night 215.
 She won the fight via unanimous decision.

 Demopoulos faced Karolina Kowalkiewicz on May 20, 2023 at UFC Fight Night 223.
 At the weigh-ins, Demopoulos weighed in at 117.5 pounds, one and a half pounds over the women's strawweight limit in a non-title fight.
 The bout proceeded at catchweight and Demopoulos was fined 20 percent of her purse, which went to Kowalkiewicz.
 Demopoulos lost the fight via unanimous decision.

 Demopoulos faced Kanako Murata on October 7, 2023, at UFC Fight Night 229.
 She won the fight via unanimous decision.

 Demopoulos faced Emily Ducote on May 18, 2024, at UFC Fight Night 241.
 She won the fight by split decision.

 Demopoulos faced Jaqueline Amorim on September 7, 2024 at UFC Fight Night 242.
 Despite complaining that Amorim's hands were in her gloves, Demopoulos lost the fight via an armbar submission in the first round.

 Demopoulos faced Talita Alencar on April 5, 2025 at UFC on ESPN 65.
 She lost the fight by unanimous decision.

 Replacing Tereza Bledá, who had to withdraw due to a staph infection, Demopoulos faced former LFA Women's Flyweight Champion Jamey-Lyn Horth on June 14, 2025 at UFC on ESPN 69.
 She lost the fight by unanimous decision.

+Demopoulos faced Yazmin Jauregui on September 26, 2026, at UFC Fight Night 289.
+She lost the fight by knockout early into the first round round.